DePaul University

 Written essay or personal statement Recommended, but not required

-Other application materials Audition/interviews required for School of Music and Theatre School applicants.
+Other application materials Audition/Interviews required for the School of Music and Theatre School applicants.
 Animation majors must submit portfolio and creative statement.

 Other application materials Required for some students